SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ### 3. Header Pattern Exploration

 - The notebook `header_pattern_exploration.ipynb` was used to apply various broad regex patterns to the entire corpus of ICU notes to extract and count repetition of all potential headers.
-- This process identified a comprehensive list of 300 candidate headers sorted by count number, which were then manually reviewed to determine which should be included in the final section detection rules.
+- This process identified a comprehensive list of 300 candidate headers sorted by count number, which were then manually reviewed to determine which should be included in the final section extraction rules.

 #### 3.1 Regex Logic